jcgonzalezb/stock_trading_log/README.md

 ## Objectives

-HTTP server REST API implementation.
-Stock trading log.
-Creating a registration service that receives an email and a password.
-Allowing login into the server with an email and a password.
-Allowing logged in users to create, delete and update trading operations.
-This API is a great stock trading journal for traders and investors.
-It keeps track of your trade history.
+- Creating a registration service that receives an email and a password.
+- Allowing login into the server with an email and a password.
+- Allowing logged in users to create and update trading operations.

 ## Table of content